Wine-NSPA – Aggregate-Wait and Async Completion

 The dispatcher is the first consumer, but the primitive is intentionally general.

-Patch 1010: heterogeneous wait surface Object sources event / mutex / semaphore channel notify-only source PI-visible registration for NTSync-backed sources `NTSYNC_IOC_AGGREGATE_WAIT` copy source array register object waits and poll waits sleep once return `fired_index` + `fired_events` deadline expiry returns `NTSYNC_AGG_TIMEOUT` FD sources uring eventfd future fd-poll / timer wake sources poll semantics, no intrinsic PI owner Kernel follow-ups required for production stability `072bfee` added SEND_PI any-waiters fallback and wake-after-boost ordering so aggregate-waiting dispatchers inherit priority correctly
+Patch 1010: heterogeneous wait surface Object sources event / mutex / semaphore channel notify-only source PI-visible registration for NTSync-backed sources `NTSYNC_IOC_AGGREGATE_WAIT` copy source array register object waits and poll waits sleep once return `fired_index` + `fired_events` deadline expiry returns `NTSYNC_AGG_TIMEOUT` FD sources uring eventfd future fd-poll / timer wake sources poll semantics, no intrinsic PI owner Kernel follow-ups required for production stability post-1010 follow-ups added SEND_PI any-waiters fallback and wake-after-boost ordering so aggregate-waiting dispatchers inherit priority correctly

 UAPI shape